 DARS recognizes that deficits in non-vocational life areas may adversely affect the ability of individuals to gain and/or maintain employment.
 Community Support Services (CSS) involve intensive one-to-one education and training to assist someone to live and participate as independently as possible in home, work, and community settings of choice.
 Services may include education, life skills training, assessment and instruction related to the use of assistive technology, as well as the development and implementation of strategies and techniques to help a person to function successfully in community settings.
 Areas targeted for Community Support Services may include household and financial management, personal care/hygiene, coping and social skills, using transportation, and other similar skills and tasks.
 When working with a person with a brain injury, Community Support Services typically focus on the development and implementation of compensatory strategies versus the retraining of cognitive skills.

-The Brain Injury Services Coordination Unit encourages organizations and individuals to apply for vendorship approval to provide Community Support Services to DARS customers served by the Vocational Rehabilitation Program, as well as those served by programs within the Community Based Services Division.
+The Brain Injury Services Coordination Unit encourages organizations and individuals to apply for vendorship approval to provide Community Support Services to DARS customers served by the Vocational Rehabilitation Program, as well as those served by programs within the Division for Community Living Division.
 Although Community Support Services may be paid for by a Vocational Rehabilitation counselor in certain situations, services are often provided to individuals with brain injury through the Brain Injury Direct Services (BIDS) Fund managed by the Brain Injury Services Coordination Unit.
-CSS vendorship information and application materials are available in the DARS Forms Cabinet under "Brain Injury Services Forms."
+CSS vendorship information and application materials are available in the DARS Document Repository under "Brain Injury Services Forms."
 For more information, contact Patti Goodall at Patti.Goodall@dars.virginia.gov or 800-552-5019 (voice) or 800-464-9950 (TTY).